 catharsis (Greek katharsis, purification < kathairein, to purify < kathos, pure) Basic meaning: to cleanse.
 1. a purgation or purging; 2. a purifying of emotions or relieving of emotional tensions; 3. alleviation of fears, problems and complexes by bringing them to the consciousness or giving them expression.

-christ (< Church Latin, Christus < Greek, christos, annointed < chrio), to annoint with scented unguents or oil; spread over, smear, grease.
-Used to translate the Hebrew word mashiach, smeared, annointed.)
-1. Judaism: (a) descriptive title of anyone specially approved (annointed) by Yahweh or His representative; (b) the annointed one (Messiah) whose appearance is predicted in the Jewish Scriptures.
+christ (< Church Latin, Christus < Greek, christos, anointed < chrio), to anoint with scented unguents or oil; spread over, smear, grease.
+Used to translate the Hebrew word mashiach, smeared, anointed.)
+1. Judaism: (a) descriptive title of anyone specially approved (anointed) by Yahweh or His representative; (b) the anointed one (Messiah) whose appearance is predicted in the Jewish Scriptures.
 2. Christianity: Jesus of Nazareth, regarded by Christians as the realization of the Jewish messianic prophecy: originally a title (Jesus the Christ), later used as part of the name (Jesus Christ).

 daemon (Latin, a spirit; in late Church Latin, an evil spirit < Greek daimon) 1. any of the secondary divinities ranking between gods and men.
 2. a guardian spirit; inspiring or inner spirit; 3. same as demon.